Note: Our weird and wonderful niche Linux distros roundup has been fully updated. This feature was first published in

 Although development on this Linux tribute to the Dark One seems to have halted, you can still boot Ubuntu SE from a Live medium – or as the developers prefer to call it an ‘undead’ CD.

 This is one that will appeal to the techies out there – the thing that marks GoboLinux out from the rest is its filesystem layout.
 Most Linux distributions use an archaic non-arrangement wherein an application's files are scattered around your hard drive in several different folders.

 The most current version of GoboLinux is 016.01, released at the end of 2016, which includes further filesystem virtualisation tools in the form of Runner, and (if you can find it) a copy of one of the very first web browsers, NCSA Mosaic, for a bit of old-school web browsing.

 If you like software freedom, you'll love GNewSense.
-It's based on Ubuntu, but has had all non-free software removed, including those tricky non-free driver files that are loaded into the Linux kernel (known as binary blobs).
-Unfortunately, many of these blobs are drivers for wireless networking cards, so GNewSense may not be the best distro for laptops.
+The OS has had all non-free software removed, including binary 'blob' files in the kernel, so-named as they use proprietary code.
+Unfortunately, many of these blobs are drivers for wireless networking cards, so GNewSense may not work well with laptops.